… The days you struggled to get everything done.

 The cold-pressed oil from its seeds provides powerful antioxidants along with punicic acid, an abundant Omega-5 fatty acid, to fight free radicals that damage your skin.

-Pomegranate seed oil helps promote the renewal of skin damaged by sun exposure by supporting fibroblasts, the cells responsible for producing collagen and elastin.
+Pomegranate seed oil helps support the renewal of skin by supporting fibroblasts, the cells responsible for producing collagen and elastin.

 A study from the University of Michigan Medical School, published in the February 2006 Journal of Ethnopharmacology, shows that pomegranate seed oil supports collagen, the major component of a thick epidermis and dermis of the skin.